Erow4/quant-prep/README.md

 3. **[Jane Street's Probability and Markets Guide](https://www.janestreet.com/probability-markets/)** - read this for market making

-Books others have recommended but I haven't read yet:
+Books from the OG page I want to run through but haven't yet:
 1. **Heard on the street** - looked like Cracking the Coding Interview but for quant, and I _detest_ that book.
 2. **Xinfeng Zhou** - Quant Finance Interviews, aka the little green book.
 Amazing book.
 Especially the brainteasers and Probability section.
 Must do
 3. **50 problems in Probability**